osg-htc/technology/docs/software/rpm-development-guide.md

 -   To participate in the packaging community: You must subscribe to the [software-discuss@osg-htc.org](https://groups.google.com/u/1/a/osg-htc.org/g/software-discuss/members) email list.
--   To create and edit packages: [Obtain access to VDT SVN](http://vdt.cs.wisc.edu/internal/svn.html).
+-   To create and edit packages: [Obtain access to the OSG Software-Packaging repo](https://github.com/osg-htc/software-packaging)
--   To upload new source tarballs: You must have a cs.wisc.edu account with write access to the VDT source tarball directory.
+-   To upload new source tarballs: You must have a chtc.wisc.edu account with write access to the OSG source tarball directory.
     Email the osg-software list and request permission.
--   To build using the OSG's Koji build system:
+-   To build using the OSG's Koji build system, you must be able to get a Kerberos ticket with either an @AD.WISC.EDU or @FNAL.GOV principal.
-    You must have a [valid personal certificate](../software/user-certs.md) and a Koji account.
     To obtain the Koji account, email the osg-software list with your cert's DN and request permission.

 Development Infrastructure